SweetZucchini/Portfolio/README.md

 # Portfolio
-Portfolio that demonstrates my level of competence in narrative design, game design, programming and 3D modelling, texturing, and rigging
+Portfolio that demonstrates my level of competence in narrative design, game design, 3D and 2D visualization